-Couverture Chocolate certified as Organic Chocolate is the Best Dark Chocolate for eating pure and in chocolate recipes.
+Couverture Chocolate is the Best Organic Dark Chocolate for eating plain and in chocolate recipes.

-Santa Barbara Chocolate is proud to offer this smooth and mild organic dark chocolate.
-A real couverture chocolate with a delicate rounded flavor and plenty of cocoa butter to make it the best dark chocolates for organic truffle making and eating plain right from the package.
+Santa Barbara Chocolate is proud to offer this professional couverture, made specifically as a chocolate for candy making.
+A real couverture chocolate with a delicate rounded flavor and plenty of cocoa butter to make it one of the best dark chocolates for organic truffle making and eating plain right from the package.

 Sold in small discs that look like small flat dome shape chips - mini wafers.
 Made with prime cocoa butter and ready to eat.
-Organic cocoa with nuances of red berry fruitiness and a mild sweetness offer an exotic tasting experience.
+Direct Trade Amazonas Criollo Cacao with nuances of nut and a mild sweetness offer an exotic tasting experience.
 This is the couverture chocolate pastry chefs and chocolatiers use as their mainstay in the kitchen for truffle recipes.
-Ganache, cookies and fruit are all easily dipped using this organic chocolate.
+Ganache, cookies and fruit are all easily dipped.
 When it comes to making truffles, this is the easiest chocolate to use due to the fluid viscosity.